bertokattila/poker-tracker/README.md

 ## API endpoints

 If response column is empty, only http status code is expected.
-Filter data payload generally contains limit, offset and other resource specific fields.
+`Filter data` payload generally contains limit, offset and other resource specific fields.
-Most of the endpoints only respond if a valid access token is attached.
+Most of the endpoints only respond to requests with a valid access token attached.

 ### Nginx static